learn-co-curriculum/react-router-nested-routes-code-along/README.md

 but we're not actually seeing any content about that movie that would be in our MovieShow page.
 You should only see the text `Movies Show Component!`.

-Just as we saw with __App__ the data we want to display on a particular __MovieShow__ page is available in its parent, __MoviesPage__, as props.
+Just as we saw with __App__, the data we want to display on a particular __MovieShow__ page is available in its parent, __MoviesPage__, as props.
 In order to to __MovieShow__ to display this content, we will need make our movies collection available within __MovieShow__: